GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 # TRUE should be fine for typical usage
 minimise_tsunami_unit_source_output = TRUE

-# Option to make the unit-source edges be more orthogonal to the trench.
-TRUE
+# Option to make the unit-source edges be more orthogonal.
-# can help if artefacts in the solution near the trench occur.
-orthogonal_near_trench = TRUE
+use_improved_downdip_lines = TRUE
 ```

 # Running the script